 Many healthcare facilities struggle with having enough space to provide services for their patients efficiently and in a comfortable setting.
-To remain competitive in communities where people can choose from several providers, healthcare facilities need to keep up with growth, changes in demand, staff efficiency, and ever-evolving technologies.
 Widseth Smith Nolting’s architects and engineers can help you determine your specific needs, design your space, and oversee construction.
-We’ll start by listening to you—from leadership teams to staff—and developing a plan:
+We’ll start by listening to you—from leadership teams to staff—and develop a plan:

 - Determine which departments need to expand and which new services need to be added